jgoneil/Checkers/docs/DesignDoc.md

 to be met, and we may fail to redirect the system in cases that the user attempts to visit the route when a game is not in session.

-For our check move class, we found high complexity metrics, specificially in our cyclomatic complexity check, as the system requires lots of conditional statements for execution.
+For our check move class, we found high complexity metrics, specifically in our cyclomatic complexity check, as the system requires lots of conditional statements for execution.
 This issue can be resolved by the implementation of a state machine to check our move validations.
 This system would limit the number of conditional statements needed for completion and the